Lisburn–Antrim line

 The Lisburn–Antrim line is a 20 mi railway line of Northern Ireland Railways.
 It links Knockmore Junction on the Belfast–Newry line with Antrim on the Belfast–Derry line.
 It has been closed to passenger services since 2003.

 History

-The line opened in 1871 as the Dublin and Antrim Junction Railway.
+The line was authorised by the Dublin and Antrim Junction Railway Act 1861 (24 & 25 Vict. c. cxxii) and opened in 1871 as the Dublin and Antrim Junction Railway.
 The train service on the line was provided by the Ulster Railway until 1876, and by the Ulster Railway's successor the Great Northern Railway thereafter.
 In 1879 the D&A Junction ceased to be a separate company and was absorbed by the GNR.

 Current status

 The line is currently closed to passengers after all rail services were withdrawn from the line in June 2003.
 The stations at Knockmore, Ballinderry, Legatiriff Halt, Glenavy and Crumlin have all been closed.